kishanpatel789/kp_data_dev_site/content/posts/024_ProcessJSONWithjq.md

 3
 ```

 That's right!
-Filters can be combined by piping the output of one filter to another.
+Filters can be combined.
+The output of one filter becomes the input of the next filter.

 The first filter `.students` extracts the students array.
-The `|` character passes the output of the first filter to the `length` filter... which (unsurprisingly) gives the length of the array.
+The `|` character pipes the output of the first filter to the `length` filter... which (unsurprisingly) gives the length of the array.

-What if we want to filter the students array to get our favorite Gryffindor members?
+What if you want to filter the students array to get our favorite Gryffindor members?
 That's where `select` comes in:

 ```bash
 > jq '.students[] | select(.house == "Gryffindor") | {name, house}' hogwarts.json